 Other ESL Students

 Those North Park ESL students who are not enrolled in the ESL program have either passed the classes or tested out, meaning that their English is advanced enough to enter mainstream English classes.
-These are the ESL students that the Writing Center works with through drop-in hours and/or Dialogue.
+These are the ESL students that the Writing Center works with through drop-in hours and/or Core Curriculum Courses.
 In fact, a good percentage of the students who utilize the Writing Center’s drop-in hours are ESL students.

 -H. Nesler, Class of '05